 To apply to use an increment of the water right decreed in Case No. 06CW127, please follow these steps:

-1) Contact the Colorado Division of Water Resources (DWR), 160 Rock Point Drive, Suite A, Durango, Colorado, 970-247-1845 to arrange a time to discuss your proposal to use an increment of the water right decreed in 06CW127.
+1) Contact Jeff Titus, Water Commissioner for Water District 30 for the Colorado Division of Water Resources (DWR), 160 Rock Point Drive, Suite A, Durango, Colorado, 970-247-1845 to arrange a time to discuss your proposal to use an increment of the water right decreed in 06CW127.
 The DWR officials will be able to help quantify the amount of water needed for the use at the proposed location.

 2) Submit a “Notice of Intent to Make Absolute” Application Form (“Notice of Intent”) to SWCD at [email protected] or drop it off at 841 E 2nd Avenue, Durango, Colorado.

-4) Go through the normal process of obtaining a decree from Division 7 Water Court, which begins by submitting a water court application and paying the requisite court filing fee.
+5) Once the water is in use, go through the normal process of obtaining a decree from Division 7 Water Court by submitting a water court application and paying the requisite court filing fee.
+Click here to download the water court application form JDF300W.
+The water right is not adjudicated as absolute until it is decreed by the court, so please continue with this next step.
 If you need assistance developing the application, please contact the Colorado Division of Water Resources.
+Please email SWCD and La Plata County a copy of the application and inform us of your court case number.

 More information about this process can also be found on La Plata County’s website.
 If you have any questions, please call our District office at 970 247-1302.
 Click here to read the original decree for case no. 06CW127.